-NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-A. The government-wide financial statements of the Authority, which include the statements of net assets (deficit) and the statements of activities, are presented to display information about the reporting entity as a whole, in accordance with GASB standards.
+A. The government-wide financial statements of the Authority, which include the statements of net assets (deficit) and the statements of activities, are presented to display information about the reporting entity as a whole, in accordance with Governmental Accounting Standard Board ("GASB") standards.
 The statements of net assets (deficit) and the statements of activities are prepared using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded when incurred, regardless of the timing of cash flows.
+Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.

-The Authority's governmental fund financial statements (General, Capital Project and Debt Service Funds) are presented using the current financial resources measurement focus and the modified accrual basis of accounting.
+The Authority's governmental fund financial statements (general, capital and debt service funds) are presented using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenue is recognized when it becomes susceptible to accrual, which is when it becomes both measurable and available to finance expenditures in the current fiscal period.
 Revenues are considered available if received within two months after the fiscal year end.
-Expenditures are recognized when the related liability is incurred, except for interest on bonds payable, which is recognized when due.
+Expenditures are recognized when the related liability is incurred, except for principal and interest on bonds payable and liabilities on arbitrage rebate payable, which is recognized when due.